Characterizing Supernova Host Galaxies with FrankenBlast: A Scalable Tool for Transient Host Galaxy Association

 In Section \ref{sec:sample}, we present our transient sample.
 We present our host association method, determine hosts for our transient sample, and compare our host associations to those previously determined for a subset of our sample in Section \ref{sec:host}.
 We outline our methods for performing host photometry in Section \ref{sec:phot}.
 In Section \ref{sec:sp_model}, we discuss our stellar population modeling technique, the implementation of this technique on our transient host sample, and a comparison of this technique with another SED fitting code.
 We compare the host properties of our spectroscopically and photometrically-classified samples in Section \ref{sec:specvphot}.
-In Section \ref{sec:transientcompare}, we compare the host properties between different SN classes.
-We interpret these results in the context of SN progenitors, discuss our work's applicability to Rubin-era science, and compare our results to previous literature in Section \ref{sec:disc}.
+In Section \ref{sec:transientcompare}, we compare the host properties between different SN classes and compare our results to previous literature.
+We interpret these results in the context of SN progenitors and discuss our work's applicability to Rubin-era science in Section \ref{sec:disc}.
 Finally, we list our main conclusions in Section \ref{sec:conc}.
-All data products from this study are available on Zenodo\footnote{https://zenodo.org/records/16953206}.
+All data products from this study are available on Zenodo: \dataset[doi:10.5281/zenodo.16953206]{https://doi.org/10.5281/zenodo.16953206}.

 Unless otherwise stated, all observations are reported in the AB magnitude system and have been corrected for Galactic extinction in the direction of the object of interest using the \citet{sf11} extinction maps.
 We employ a standard WMAP9 cosmology of $H_{0}$ = 69.6~km~s$^{-1}$~Mpc$^{-1}$, $\Omega_\textrm{m}$ = 0.286, $\Omega_\textrm{vac}$ = 0.714 \citep{Hinshaw2013, blw+14}.